SunoSongContest/rules/ssc7/song_requirements.md

 ### 🚫 11.
 No Other Creator Challenges
   To avoid overlap with **official Suno challenges**, SSC7 will **not accept** songs made for:
-  - Timbaland Remix Challenge
+  - Suno Official Challenges
-  - Halloween specials
+  - Community Challenges
   - Or any other branded creator contests

 Stick to the rules, and let’s make SSC7 the best one yet! 🎉